Over the past 130 years Melbourne Water has played a significant role in the development of our city. View key moments in our organisation’s history.

 The major catchments received the highest annual rainfall since 1996, which resulted in the largest volume of streamflow into the reservoirs since 2000.

-The Eastern Treatment Plant tertiary upgrade now complete.
-The plant is now one of the most sophisticated facilities of its kind after it was completed 2012.
+The Eastern Treatment Plant tertiary upgrade was completed, making the plant one of the most sophisticated facilities of its kind.

 As part of our commitment to reduce our future greenhouse gas impacts, Melbourne Water has pledged to halve our net greenhouse gas emissions by 2025, and examine a path to net zero emissions by 2030.
 This pledge supports the Victorian Government commitment to achieve net zero carbon emissions by 2050.